-- Review the steps to showmanship and distribute hand-outs as needed to youth. - Discuss the conditions of fair.
-Remind youth they need to practice their showmanship a lot and to actually practice with noise in the background to replicate the noise and busyness at the fair.
-Have youth do a "mock" showing and then judge youth.
-Do not make youth participate unless they want to. - Spend the last two meetings focused on showmanship, and in particular helping youth make sure their fair entry form is accurate. - After every meeting have youth fill out their record book form.
-Helps youth maintain their needed record book requirements.
+- Distribute hand-outs as needed to youth. - Discuss the conditions of fair.
+Remind youth they need to practice their showmanship a lot and to actually practice with noise in the background to replicate the noise and busyness at the fair. - Have youth practice a "mock" showing and then judge youth.
+Use only volunteers for this exercise. - Spend the last two meetings focused on showmanship, and in particular helping youth make sure their entry form is accurate.